Three Key Steps to Hiring Top Performing Salespeople

 After you have determined whether or not the pool of potential candidates would be a good fit for you and your organization, you bring back the best candidates for a behavioural interview.
 This is a more formal interview with structured questions.
 The key here is a pre-established list of questions related to the organization’s core competencies or leadership principles.
 Each sales manager is expected to use the list and ask each candidate the same questions.

-For each question, the interviewer should take notes and rate the candidate’s response.
+The interviewer should take notes and rate the candidate’s response to each question.
 After each behavioural interview, the sales manager should rate each candidate.

 This interview may take an hour or more.
 The goal is to determine if the candidate has clearly demonstrated the competencies to function at a high level since past successes usually are considered are an indication of future success.
-Watch for reps that generalise answers or say “we.”
-What we are trying to ascertain is evidence or clear examples of successfully demonstrating the competencies you have determined are important to the position.
+Watch for reps that generalize answers or say “we.”
+We are trying to ascertain evidence or clear examples of successfully demonstrating the competencies you have determined are important to the position.

 Step 3: Psychometric Test

-Once you have narrowed the pool down to 1-3 potential candidates the use of psychometric tests adds value to the process.
-There are two possible issues: 1) that top performers don’t always stand out an interview and 2) that poor performers are very adept at putting forth a favourable impression in the interview process.
+Once you have narrowed the pool down to 1-3 potential candidates, the use of psychometric tests adds value to the process.
+There are two possible issues: 1) that top performers don’t always stand out in an interview and 2) that poor performers are adept at putting forth a favourable impression in the interview process.

-Psychometric tests add a level of science into the hiring process.
-Many psychometric tests are able to predict performance by measuring source traits associated with success in sales.
-They are also great in identifying potential red flags that were missed in the behavioral interviews, which in turn allows the hiring sales manager to ask more questions and dig deeper to either validate or negate the red flags.
+Psychometric tests add a level of science to the hiring process.
+Many psychometric tests can predict performance by measuring source traits associated with success in sales.
+They are also great at identifying potential red flags that were missed in the behavioural interviews, allowing the hiring sales manager to ask more questions and dig deeper to either validate or negate the red flags.
 This component adds a second sober look at the candidate that complements the interview process.

-Adopting and following a consistent, multi-step process will ensure that your sales managers can determine who a top performer will be prior to making a hiring decision.
+Adopting and following a consistent, multi-step process will ensure that your sales managers can determine who a top performer will be before making a hiring decision.